BenGutierrez/Meica_Report/README.md

 meica-figure
 ============

-Report form for meica.py from https://bitbucket.org/prantikk/me-ica
+Report generator for meica.py from https://bitbucket.org/prantikk/me-ica

 Use meica_report.py to generate the report.
-The report will appear in the sphinx directory in html format and also latex format.
+The report will appear in the specified directory in html format and also latex format.
+To open the html format, just open the Report_form directory and then the html directory and open index.html.

 use 'meica_report.py -h' for help